tesseral-labs/docs/fern/pages/concepts/organizations.md

 #### Log in with SAML

 Identified in the [Backend API](/docs/backend-api-reference) as `logInWithSaml`, this boolean field represents whether [logging in with SAML single sign-on](/docs/login-methods/primary-factors/log-in-with-enterprise-sso-saml) is enabled for the Organization.

+#### Log in with OIDC

+Identified in the [Backend API](/docs/backend-api-reference) as `logInWithOidc`, this boolean field represents whether [logging in with enterprise OIDC single sign-on](/docs/login-methods/primary-factors/log-in-with-enterprise-sso-oidc) is enabled for the Organization.

 #### Log in with authenticator app